tongni1975/spark-nlp/docs/en/annotators.md

 </div></div><div class="h3-box" markdown="1">

+Refer to the [RegexMatcher](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.RegexMatcher) Scala docs for more details on the API.

 ## TextMatcher (Phrase matching)

 Annotator to match entire phrases (by token) provided in a file against a Document

-**Output type:** Entity
+**Output Type:** Entity

-**Input types:** Document, Token
+**Input Types:** Document, Token

 **Input:** hello world, I am looking for you

 **Reference:** [TextMatcher](https://github.com/JohnSnowLabs/spark-nlp/tree/master/src/main/scala/com/johnsnowlabs/nlp/annotators/TextMatcher.scala) | [TextMatcherModel](https://github.com/JohnSnowLabs/spark-nlp/tree/master/src/main/scala/com/johnsnowlabs/nlp/annotators/TextMatcherModel.scala)

 **Functions:**

-- setEntities(path, format, options): Provides a file with phrases to match.
+- `setEntities(path, format, options)`: Provides a file with phrases to match.
 Default: Looks up path in configuration.
-- path: a path to a file that contains the entities in the specified format.
+- `path`: a path to a file that contains the entities in the specified format.
-- readAs: the format of the file, can be one of {ReadAs.LINE_BY_LINE, ReadAs.SPARK_DATASET}.
+- `readAs`: the format of the file, can be one of {ReadAs.LINE_BY_LINE, ReadAs.SPARK_DATASET}.
 Defaults to LINE_BY_LINE.
-- options: a map of additional parameters.
+- `options`: a map of additional parameters.
 Defaults to {"format": "text"}.

 **Example:**

-Refer to the [TextMatcher](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.TextMatcher) Scala docs for more details on the API.

 <div class="tabs-box" markdown="1">